freenas/freenas-docs/userguide/system.rst

 #endif truenas

-To import an existing certificate, click the :guilabel:`Import Certificate` button to open the configuration screen shown in
+To import an existing certificate, click :guilabel:`Import Certificate` to open the configuration screen shown in
 :numref:`Figure %s <import_cert_fig>`.
 When importing a certificate chain, paste the primary certificate,